 file://server/file.docx) are marked as “Unsupported,” with the recommendation to check them manually.
 Currently supported URL schemes are

 In the next step, the hostname extracted from the URL (if available) is translated to an IP address.
 For this step, the crawler asks a DNS server for the A (IPv4) or AAAA (IPv6) records of the hostname.
 If no records are available, or the domain’s nameserver doesn’t respond in time, a “Host not found” error is reported.

 Now that the IP address is known, a TCP connection to the server is established.
 At this stage, two errors are possible: a “Connect error” if the connection attempt fails, or a “Timeout error” if the connection cannot be established within 40 seconds.

 For HTTPS links, the crawler checks for four essential components: 1) the SSL certificate returned by the server is valid, 2) it has been issued by a trusted certificate authority (CA), 3) it’s not expired and 4) it actually belongs to the hostname.
-In cases where the server only supports obsolete protocols (such as SSLv2 or SSLv3) or cipher suites, the link is marked as broken with an “SSL connect error.”
+In cases where the server only supports obsolete protocols (such as SSLv2 or SSLv3) or cipher suites, the link is marked as broken with an “SSL handshake error.”

 When examining the response received from the server, the crawler first checks the value of the HTTP status code: Values in the

 3xx ranges indicate a correct and successful response, while all other values are considered an error.
 The most common HTTP status codes are

 302 (Temporary redirect),

 404 (Not Found), and

 500 (Internal server error).
 Redirects are automatically followed up to 15 times, before the crawler gives up with a “Too many redirects” error.